Mattress Shopping Tips

 Feel free to give it a test drive, lie down and stay awhile!
 Relax on each model that you are considering.
 You should try lying on your back, side and stomach.
 Ask yourself: Is there enough space?
 Are my hips and shoulders comfortable?
 The longer you test a mattress, the more adequately you will be able to judge whether or not it’s right for you.

 Get the whole story.
 Study all of the available information about the product.
 Read the labeling and be sure to ask questions about product features and design.
 If you have any doubts, ask the sales associate to write down the key product information for you.

 Shop at a store you know and trust.
 You should feel confident that you are getting good information, good service and top quality products.

 Be wary of "free" products.
 Some ads offer a free frame or delivery, but in reality nothing is free.
-If you go to a store that advertises anything "free" and try to just get the "free" item, without making a purchase, you will find that it is built into the price of the merchandise you buy and nothing is "free."
+If you go to a store that advertises anything "free" and try to get the "free" item, without making a purchase, you'll find that it is already built into the price.

-Buy a complete set if at all possible.
-Mattresses and box springs are designed to work together and should be purchased as such.
+We recommend buying a complete set.
+Mattresses and box springs are designed to work together, so they should be purchased together.
 A real working box spring not only provides more consistent support, but also helps the mattress last longer by acting as a shock absorber.
-However, please note that some beds don’t use a box spring (i.e. platform beds, bunk beds).
+However, some beds don’t use a box spring (i.e. platform beds, bunk beds).
 This is something that you should keep in mind when shopping for furniture as not having a box spring will affect the feel and durability of your mattress.